 - Decreases your dog’s risk of relinquishment, relegation to the outside, neglect, or even euthanasia

-Important Steps And Considerations For Appropriate Puppy Socialization
+Important Steps and Considerations for Appropriate Puppy Socialization

-The most important one both creeps up and closes quickly, too!
-Studies in canine cognitive science are clearly showing that the first 3–4 months of a dog’s life are some of the most important in terms of socialization.
+The most important one creeps up and closes quickly!
+Studies in canine cognitive science clearly show that the first 3–4 months* of a dog’s life are some of the most important in terms of proactive exposure training.
 It’s the period where a dog’s curiosity about and openness to the environment heavily outweighs the fear and anxiety of the unknown.

-Pace: Patience is so important when it comes to working with your pup!
+Patience is so important when it comes to working with your puppy!
 Like training, socialization shouldn’t be viewed as a race.
 It’s an investment in the long-term health, happiness, and wellbeing of your pup.
 It also sets the stage for the relationship that your pup has with you and the rest of the people, animals, and objects in their world.

 Positive reinforcement should include a combination of tasty treats, verbal praise, petting, and fun play breaks.
 Two important notes about the treats – (1) make sure to account for the calories in the treats; (2) make sure to use treats that are safe to feed your pup.
 Speak with your veterinarian before feeding any “people food.”
-Learn about Grape, Raisin, and Currant Toxicity in Dogs.
+Even grapes, as healthy as they are for humans, are dangerous for dogs.

 In and Around Your Home